AmaanHUB/interview-preparation/README.md

 	* *Epic Stories:*
 		* In short, an epic is a body of work that can be broken down into specific tasks (user stories) based upon the needs and requests of customers or end users.
 They can be a helpful way to organise work and create a hierarchy so that work can be broken down into shippable pieces so that large projects can get done on time and can continue to be shipped to customers on a regular basis.
 * **Difference between and use cases between V-model, Waterfall, and Agile?**
+	* *V-model:*
+		* Development and corresponding tasks are condsidered equal importance (see two sides of V)
+			* Business requirements on the right, design requirements on the left
+		* Useful for small to medium projects where *requirements are defined and fixed*
+		* No prototypes
+			* Potentially high risk
+		* Simple and easy to use
+		* Higher chance of success than waterfall model, though still rigid, thus leading to little flexibility and adjusting scope is difficult and expensive
+	* *Waterfall:*
+		* One development level at a time before the next is started.
+Relies at each step to decide whether to continue the project if it is on the right path or not.
+Can be used for short projects, where product is stable and *requirements known and fixed*. *Great for projects that need strong documentation too*
+		* Easy to understand and implement
+		* Significant administrative overhead (costly for small teams and projects)
+		* Software delivered late in the project, delays discovery of serious errors
+	* *Agile:*
+		* Utilises the principles (shown in previous question) to potentially increase the efficiency of the projects by breaking into smaller increments, is iterative
+		* Good for when requirements unclear, quick changes are needed and no documentation is needed
+		* Difficult to scale up to large projects where documentation is essential

 ## SQL Questions (Potential)